 Are you a Prospective Student?

-These are both great ways to get engaged, build relationships and explore health careers with support.
+- These are great ways to get engaged, build relationships, explore health careers with support, and be formally mentored.